MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-Q-Equipment-Construction-Materials-Specifications-Approval/part-160-Lifesaving-Equipment/subpart-160.132-Launching-AppliancesDavits/section-160.132-9.md

 ##### § 160.132-9 Preapproval review. #####

-Link to an amendment published at 89 FR 76701, Sept.
-18, 2024.

 (a) Except as provided in paragraph (c) of this section, the Commandant must conduct the preapproval review required by this section, in accordance with 46 CFR 159.005-5.

 (b) *Manufacturer requirements.* To seek Coast Guard approval of a davit, the manufacturer must submit an application to the Commandant meeting the requirements of 46 CFR 159.005-5 for preapproval review.
-To meet the requirements of 46 CFR 159.005-5(a)(2), the manufacturer must submit in triplicate—
+To meet the requirements of 46 CFR 159.005-5(a)(2), the manufacturer must submit—

 (1) A list of drawings, specifications, manuals, and any other documentation submitted, with each document identified by number, title, revision issue, and date;